-5.3.2 The income-tested care fee
+4.3.2 The income tested care fee

-You may also be asked to make a further contribution to the cost of your care based on your financial situation.
-This is known as the 'income-tested care fee' and is in addition to the basic daily fee.
-If you are asked to pay an income-tested care fee, the government subsidy is reduced by the amount of income-tested care fee you need to pay.
-Your provider must deliver services reflecting the full value of your Home Care Package.
-The only thing that changes is the source of funds.
+You may be required to make a contribution to the cost of your care based on your financial situation.
+This is known as the 'income tested care fee' and is in addition to the basic daily fee.

+If you are required to pay an income tested care fee, the government subsidy is reduced by the amount of income tested care fee you need to pay as determined by an income assessment.